Kelirehenna/UNIX_final_exercise/README.md

 INPUTDATA=./data/luscinia_vars.vcf.gz
 zcat $INPUTDATA | grep -v '^##' | cut -f1,2,6 | tail -c +2 > ./data/data-whole-g.tsv
 ```
 To prepare files for the distribution by chromosome graphs, we use the file we created in the previous step.
-To keep the data amount mmanable, the script divides the chromosomes into five groups, which will have separate graphs.
+To keep the data amount manageable, the script divides the chromosomes into five groups, which will have separate graphs.
 We extract data only for the chromosomes in the group and create five separate files.
 ```
 GENOM=./data/data-whole-g.tsv
 < $GENOM grep -e '^chr1\s' -e '^chr2\s' -e '^chr3\s' -e '^chr4\s' -e '^chr5\s' -e '^chr6\s' > ./data/data-chr1-6.tsv